top-guns/etl-gun/README.md

 ## Operators

-Apart from operators from this library, you can use any operators of **RxJS** library.
+Apart from operators from this library, you can use any operators of **RxJs** library.

 ### log